danguetta/danguetta.github.io/_pages/xlkitlearn.md

 author_profile: true
 ---

 I wrote XLKitLearn to give students access to the full power of scikitlearn using an Excel interface.
 Students use it to fit random forests, boosted trees, and carry out Latent Dirichlet Allocation on large datasets, all in Excel.
-It has changed the way I teach data science and analytics.
+It has changed the way I teach data science and analytics, in my [Business Analytics 2](/teaching/ba2) class.

 Why design a brand new tool when there are others out there?
 See [below](#why-design-a-brand-new-tool) for my rationale.
 Ready to give it a try?
 See the [installation instructions](#installing-the-add-in) and [quick demos](#two-quick-demos) below.